ordercloud-api/ordercloud-javascript-sdk/readmes/MIGRATION_GUIDE.md

 * The schema for errors has changed.
 Please refer to the [error handling section](../README.md#handling-errors-) in the readme.

 > The following are Typescript breaking changes.
-If you are not using Typescript you can ignore them.
+If you are not using Typescript you can safely ignore them.

 * The minimum compatible typescript version is now 3.5

+* Models previously were defined such that all properties were required.
+Now, properties are only required if the Create/Update operation requires them.
+Please see [understanding ordercloud's models](../README.md#understanding-orderclouds-models) for more information.

 * List models have been replaced with a generic `ListPage` model that takes a type parameter for the item.